kikikikei/ci-cd-lab/terraform/README.md

-This is for CD run.
+This is for CD run. - trigger CD - 2 try